ibm-cloud-docs/hlf-support/console-ocp-about.md

 {: caption="Table 1.
 Supported platforms" caption-side="bottom"}

 If you are running on Azure Kubernetes Service, Amazon Web Services, Rancher, Amazon Elastic Kubernetes Service, or Google Kubernetes Engine, then you need to set up the NGINX Ingress controller and it needs to be running in [SSL passthrough mode](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough){: external}.
 For more information, see [Considerations when using Kubernetes distributions](/docs/hlf-support?topic=hlf-support-deploy-k8#console-deploy-k8-considerations).
 {: important}

 ### Fabric Component Support
+{: #fabric-component-support-shfv1}

-The following {{site.data.keyword.IBM_notm}} Fabric component support levels are provided for Hyperledger Fabric 1.0.0:
+The following {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric 1.0.0 support levels are provided for Hyperledger  Fabric 2.2.3 or higher:

 Using IBM Certified Fabric Images, Kubernetes Operator, and Certified Fabric Operations Console provide Hyperledger Fabric 1.0.0 clients with a verified production setup, simplified management and support, and verified security patches.
 {: important}